ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * `description` gives us a general overview so if we pull up this file later we can understand the intent.
 * `name` is `Example Player` and this will be used in the server console when sending and receiving items.
-* `game` has an equal chance of being either `A Link to the Past` or `Timespinner` with a 50% chance or 10 out 20.
-Because there is a weight of 10 on both games.
-To find the exact chance of a thing rolling you take it's weight add every other weight on the same option then it is a (option weight) out of (weight total).
+* `game` has an equal chance of being either `A Link to the Past` or `Timespinner` with a 10/20 chance for each.
+The reason for this is becuase each game has a weight of 10 and the toal of all weights is 20.
-* `requires` is set to require release version 0.2.0 or higher.
+* `requires` is set to require release version 0.3.2 or higher.
 * `accesibility` is set to `none` which will set this seed to beatable only meaning some locations and items may be completely inaccessible but the seed will still be completable.
 * `progression_balancing` is set on, giving it the default value, meaning we will likely receive important items